UniversalDependencies/docs/ext-feat-index.md

 * New value 'int' of the feature 'voice': intensive voice/aspect (the PIEL binyan) in Hebrew.
 * New value 'gdv' of the feature 'verbform': gerundive (as opposed to the gerund) in Latin.
 * New value 'dim' of the feature 'degree': diminutive (used for nouns e.g. in Dutch: _stoeltje, huisje, nippertje_)

-There are automatically generated approximate
-<a href="tagset-conversion/">conversion tables</a>
-from existing tagsets of various languages to the universal part-of-speech tags and features.